Batesville High School (Arkansas)

-Batesville High School is a public secondary school that is located in the city of Batesville, Arkansas, in Independence County.
-Their mascot for the school is the Pioneer.
-The school colors are orange and black.
+Batesville High School is a public secondary school in Batesville, Arkansas, in Independence County.
+The school mascot is the Pioneer, and the school colors are orange and black.
 Batesville High has been awarded National Blue Ribbon School status.
 It is a part of the Batesville School District.

 History

 The original facility created as Batesville High School has ties to the city's School Addition Historic District, which is listed on the National Register of Historic Places.

 In 2021 the current campus had over 1,400 solar panels as part of the district's solar panel initiative.

 Curriculum

 The assumed course of study at Batesville High School is the Smart Core curriculum developed by the Arkansas Department of Education (ADE).
 Students engage in regular and Advanced Placement (AP) coursework and exams prior to graduation.
 Batesville is a charter member and accredited by AdvancED (formerly North Central Association) since 1924.

 In addition to its 2008 National Blue Ribbon School designation, Batesville High School was recognized nationally with the Bronze Award from the U.S. News & World Report Best High Schools ranking program.
 In 2006, student Ticy P. Browny was honored as a Scholar of the Presidential Scholars Program.